What is the process?

 Step 2

-After the Access Request Form has been received, a subcommittee of the OPTIMAM steering committee will review the application.
-The committee will take into consideration several factors including:
+After the Access Request Form has been received, the OPTIMAM Data Access Committee reviews the application.
+The review will take into consideration several factors including:

 • Scientific Merit - For example, if the scientific aims are achievable and realistic